 The purpose of this file is to describe some of the tools and procedures I use on my own PCs and on other PCs I have supported.
 The following notes may not be entirely applicable to your environment, but may still be of some help.
-I currently have Windows 7, 8, and 10 on various desktop and laptop PCs.
-I am in the process of migrating all of them to Windows 10.
+I currently have Windows 10 on various desktop and laptop PCs.
 See also Windows 10 Configuration and Use Notes and Early Windows 10 Experience for some further Windows information.

 Try to organize your most important data into a relatively few number of directories ("folders" in Windows terminology).
 This makes it much easier to do a quick backup of your critical data and helps make the backup fit easily on a single CD, DVD, flash drive, etc. With this type of organization, a backup of this data can be done with only a few mouse clicks.
 It can even be scheduled to run automatically.
 I have written a BUTOZIP.BAT tool to make such backups very easy to do on Windows.
 It is discussed in Tools for Making Backups.